 India is a country, fortunate to have many cultures and religions.
 This diversity has blessed our country and its people with many stories, dance forms, paintings and various arts.
-These different types of arts and crafts are not only loved by us but they are popular all around the world.
+These different types of arts and crafts along with embroidery designs.
+They are very popular all around the world.
+People loves to wear it.
 For example, many people visit Varanasi because of its richness in the history of our ancestors.

 Every region in our country has their own flavour.
-These flavours can be recognized very easily just by looking at the embroidery design.
+You can recognize these flavours easily just by looking at the embroidery design.
 For example, the hand embroidery designs in Gujarat are more robust and Chikankari from UP is more intricate.
 Not only these two but every embroidery design produced in India uses a different kind of stitch and style.
 Also, the fabrics and colours used in the creation of these embroidery designs change with every region.

 There are many embroidery designs created in India since every region in our country has a unique style.
 Among all of these, there are some embroidery designs which are loved a lot by Indians and people all over the world.
 These designs are the most popular ones and no festival or wedding goes without their presence.